Community Detection in Weighted Multilayer Networks with Ambient Noise: Model and Inference

-The proposed model is estimated by variational inference (VI) , which has historically been used for estimating SBM memberships as well as their parameters \cite{mariadassou2010,paul_multilayer_2015}.
-VI is an approach to approximate a conditional density of latent variables using observed information by solving this problem with optimization \cite{blei_VI,Jaakkola00tutorialon}.
-When optimizing the full likelihood is intractable, simpler surrogates of complicated variables are chosen as to create a simpler objective function.
+} \ch{ We estimate our proposed model using variational inference (VI)} which is used to estimate SBM memberships as well as their parameters \cite{mariadassou2010,paul_multilayer_2015}.
+VI is an approach to approximate a conditional density of latent variables using optimization \cite{blei_VI,Jaakkola00tutorialon}.
+When optimizing the full likelihood is intractable, simpler surrogates of complicated variables are chosen to create a simpler objective function.
 The Kullback-Liebler (KL) Divergence between this simpler function and the full likelihood are then minimized.
-For community detection problems, mean-field (MF) approximations of membership allocations often serve as simpler surrogates of latent approximands to simplify the likelihood function into a {lower bound} (typically known as \textit{evidence lower bound}: ELBO) \cite{mariadassou2010,townshend_murphy_2013,airoldi2007mixed}.
+For community detection problems, mean-field (MF) approximations of membership allocations often serve as simpler surrogates of latent approximands to simplify the likelihood function into a {lower bound} (typically known as \textit{evidence lower bound}: ELBO) \cite{mariadassou2010,townshend_murphy_2013,airoldi2007mixed}. \ch{Variational inference is often used for community detection \cite{sarkar_ambient_JMLR,Yin2020ATC,zhou_fan_variational2020,bickel_variational_13}}.

-Variational EM (VEM) is the state-of-the-art for SBM estimation and demonstrably more efficient than other approaches (such as MCMC) \cite{mariadassou2010,nowicki_snijders}.
-Daudin et al. introduced using VEM for binary-graph SBMs (\cite{Daudin2008}.
-Mariadassou et al. used a similar method for detecting communities in a single weighted graph \cite{mariadassou2010}, while Matias et al. also did so for multilayer networks \cite{matias2016}.
-The estimation algorithm for the proposed model is also rooted in VEM, but we augment the procedure with \textit{signal} and \textit{noise} typologizing different blocks.
+\begin{definition} {(Evidence Lower Bound (ELBO))} For observed data $\mathcal X$ with unknown latent membership variables $\mathcal Z $, the evidence lower bound (ELBO) $ \mathcal{L} $ is the approximately optimal likelihood that minimizes the KL Divergence between the approximate distribution $R( \mathcal Z , \Cb )$ and the posterior frequency $f( \mathcal Z , \Cb | \mathcal X ) $.
+It is expressed as follows:

+\end{definition} This ELBO is minimized in variational inference problems.
+Ranganath et al \cite{ranganath2016} have shown that the \textit{hierarchical ELBO} yields a tighter bound than the ELBO as defined above.

+An inequality is shown between the ``ordinary" ELBO and the Hierarchical ELBO by Ranganath et al. \cite{ranganath2016} when minimized with parameters $\Theta$ (defined in the following section) (details in Appendix \ref{app:ELBO_Proof})